gaw1ik/Generative-Art-In-Python-Close-Packed-Circles/README.md

-# Method for Creating Images Containing Non-Overlapping Circles (Using Python)
+# Generative Art In Python: Close Packed Circles

 I've been creating a lot of "generative art" recently (mainly using Python), and lately I've wanted to be able to generate circles - potentially hundreds of them at random - which would *not overlap* with each other.
 This seems like a trivial problem at first, but like most programming problems that initially seem trivial, this was actually kind of a tricky problem to solve.
 My solution is documented here.